Differentiable latent structure discovery for interpretable forecasting in clinical time series: Discussion

+In Experiment A, graph recovery approached perfect recovery at approximately 1{,}000 subjects, including when latent pathways were present.
+This experiment was intentionally conducted under controlled conditions to isolate structural recoverability: the simulated graphs were relatively small (10 nodes) and sparse (mean degree of~2).
+Importantly, the models were internally standardized, removing raw marginal scale as a direct cue by normalizing each latent task component to unit variance while preserving task-specific signal-to-noise ratios through the rescaled shared observation noise.
+For StructGP, this construction corresponds to the setting analyzed in Additional file~1, Section~S3.2.
+The simulation results complement that population result by providing empirical evidence of finite-sample graph recovery by the implemented procedure under controlled, correctly specified conditions.
+For LP-StructGP, the simulations demonstrate empirical joint recovery of graph and pathway assignments, whereas the result in Additional file~1, Section~S3.3 establishes graph identifiability only conditionally on fixed subject-level pathway filters.

+With three tasks, the No Structure baseline contains only six possible directed off-diagonal filters and performed similarly to StructGP, indicating little predictive benefit from structural regularization in this low-dimensional setting.
+With 18 tasks, however, the number of possible off-diagonal filters increases to 306, together with their associated kernel parameters.
+The sparsity and acyclicity constraints reduce this effective parameter space, which can improve generalization and stabilize estimation.
+The marked deterioration of the unconstrained baseline should therefore be interpreted primarily as evidence of the benefit of structural regularization in the higher-dimensional setting.

-As shown in Table~\ref{tab:shorterm}, incorporating the structural constraint improved forecasting performance in the setting with 18 tasks.
-This gain likely arises from the regularizing effects of the acyclicity and sparsity constraints.
-It may also reflect the invariance properties conferred by identifying a latent structure that approximates the true causal graph~\cite{buhlmann2020invariance}.
-In Figure~\ref{fig:graph}, the model identified an association in which an increase in mean arterial pressure (MAP) was linked to a decrease in norepinephrine (NE), whereas physiologically NE increases MAP.
-This apparent reversal is in fact consistent with the difference in timescales: NE’s hemodynamic effect occurs over minutes~\cite{wiggins2012emergency}, whereas our dataset is sampled hourly, capturing instead the clinical adjustment of NE dosage in response to changes in MAP.
+In Figure~\ref{fig:graph}, the model identified an association in which an increase in mean blood pressure (MBP) was linked to a decrease in norepinephrine (NE), whereas physiologically NE increases MBP.
+This apparent reversal is in fact consistent with the difference in timescales: NE’s hemodynamic effect occurs over minutes~\cite{wiggins2012emergency}, whereas our dataset is sampled hourly, capturing instead the clinical adjustment of NE dosage in response to changes in MBP.
 Together, these findings highlight the importance of allowing models to represent different directional effects at different temporal resolutions or time shifts.
 A simple strategy is to include lagged “feature tasks,” as illustrated in Panel~B of Figure~\ref{fig:graph}, where a two-hour lag of NE (NE–2h) leads to an increase in creatinine—consistent with the known renal side effects of NE—while a contemporaneous link shows that increases in creatinine are associated with decreases in NE, potentially reflecting real corrective clinical interventions.